DocNow/docnow/README.md

 DocNow is an appraisal tool for the social web that uses Twitter.

-DocNow allows archivists to tap into conversations in Twitter to help them discover what web resources are in need of archiving.
+DocNow allows archivists to tap into conversations in Twitter to help them discover what web resources for collection and preservation.
 It also connects archivists with content creators in order to make the process of archving web content more collaborative and consentful.
-The goal of DocNow is to help ensure ethical practices in web archiving by building conversations between archivists and the communities they are documenting.
+The purpose of DocNow is to help ensure ethical practices in web archiving by building conversations between archivists and the communities they are documenting.

 ## Architecture